-2. WHAT IS AN ANGIOPLASTY AND STENTING?
+1. WHAT IS A CORONARY ANGIOPLASTY AND STENTING?

-Angioplasty and stenting is often used instead of surgery to treat narrowed or blocked coronary arteries.
+Angioplasty and stenting is often used instead of surgery to deal with narrowed or blocked coronary arteries.
+The procedure is performed in much the same way as a coronary angiogram.

-You may have one or both of the following procedures.
+You will have the following procedure:

 A needle with a tube connected to it will be put in your arm.
 This is called an intravenous line or IV.

-After an injection of local anaesthetic, a fine tube (catheter) is put into the artery in your groin.
-The tube is carefully passed into the coronary arteries.
-A series of pictures are taken using x-rays and x-ray dye.
-If any narrowing or blockages are found then a tube with a tiny wire is passed down the affected artery so that a sausage shaped balloon can be passed over it and into the part that is narrowed or blocked.
+After an injection of local anaesthetic, a fine tube (catheter) is put into the artery in your groin or arm.
+The tube is carefully passed into the affected part of the artery using X-rays.
+A tiny wire is passed down the artery so that a sausage shaped balloon can be passed over it and into the part that is narrowed or blocked.
 To open up the artery, the balloon is blown up with fluid, which then presses against the plaque, pushing it out of the way.

 Fig 1.
-National Heart, Lung and Blood Insitute
+National Heart, Lung and Blood Institute